 This is where the European World Championships are held every year.
 Note this is a very dangerous spot and should be left to the pros.

 Red Rocks Park, Vermont

 The view from up here is the beautiful.
 However, this 80-foot drop can be dangerous.

 Never assume that all cliffs are safe to jump from- this is the easiest way to get injured.
 Remember, you don’t know what is in the water or how deep it is.
 People have been badly bruised, broken bones, injured discs, been paralyzed, and even died by not being careful.
 Before jumping, always take the following precautions:

 - Supervision: The WHDF recommends that you shouldn’t jump from heights of 20 meters or more unless you are being supervised by trained and certified scuba divers.

 - Debris: Always make sure there is nothing under you before jumping.
 Especially in choppy water, things like branches and other light debris can float just under the surface and can seriously injure you if you land on them.

 Things to Remember

 - Start slow: Don’t start with the highest cliff you can find.
 You don’t need to hurry, they will be there for a long time I’m sure.
 I would recommend jumping from high dives into swimming pools until you feel comfortable.
+Pool Deck Resurfacing Service offered here for upgrading your pool.
 Practice doing perfect pencil dives without making any splashes.
 As you gain more experience, you can move up in height.